 - 57% of SMEs would consider a ‘buy now, pay later’ product for business purchases and 47% believe this finance option would be helpful for managing cash flow.

-Moula Pay solves cash flow challenges for both buyers and sellers
+Moula Pay solves cash flow challenges of invoice payment terms for sellers

 The common denominator for both sides of business-to-business transactions is a lack of cash flow.
 While SMEs want to purchase stock, equipment or supplies, services and/or materials to grow, a lack of funding hinders these efforts.
 At the same time, business owners who offer payment terms often experience cash flow problems as a result receiving money long after payment is due.

 Moula Pay brings buyers and sellers together for good business

 Moula Pay creates a win-win situation in business-to-business transactions.
 Businesses (that have met Moula Pay approval criteria) can access up to $250,000 to fund business purchases.
-They can use the funds to purchases of goods and services and get three months credit with no interest, fees or repayments required.
-After the first three months, purchasers have nine additional months to pay off the amount, plus interest, and can repay early with no penalties.
+They can use the funds to purchases of goods and services and get up to three months credit with no interest, fees or repayments required and the option to extend the repayment period if needed.

 Businesses that become Moula Pay merchants no longer have to go through the credit approval process with their customers or get stressed over late payments.
 When a purchase is made through Moula Pay, the merchant receives the funds within 24 hours.
 Moula Pay makes it possible for merchants to sell more without having to worry about granting invoice payment terms or chasing late payments.
 In effect, they can outsource their credit management function.
 At the same time, businesses using Moula Pay get access to the funds they need to purchase products or services.

 How does Moula Pay work?

 Here are a few hypothetical examples of how Moula pay can bring merchants and buyers together for good business.

 Moula Pay to solves cash flow challenges for buyers and sellers without invoice payment terms